Cacti/documentation/SNMP-Options.md

 This section will describe **SNMP Options** in Cacti.

-The SNMP options page is used to enter your SNMP Strings and Credentials to be used for the automation plugin in Cacti cacti support SNMP V1/V2/V3 below you will enter your networks specific SNMP details for the devices you will be polling
+The SNMP options page is used to enter your SNMP Strings and Credentials to be used for the automation plugin in Cacti support SNMP V1/V2/V3 below you will enter your networks specific SNMP details for the devices you will be polling